Steam clean not working

 - The steam clean option is unresponsive or grayed out on the control panel

-These issues are most commonly caused by a failed steam generator, a clogged or damaged water inlet valve, or a faulty control board that prevents the steam cycle from initiating properly.
+These issues are often caused by a failed steam generator, a clogged or damaged water inlet valve, or a malfunctioning control board preventing the steam cycle from starting properly.

 - Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.